 - Importing request portal users requires an administrator with customization permissions.

-If the total users being imported exceeds the account's available paid seats, every user will still be imported so that Aha! for Marketing administrators can activate/deactivate the users as needed.
+If the total users being imported exceeds the account's available paid seats, every user will still be imported so that Aha! administrators can activate/deactivate the users as needed.

 2. Choose the schedule, workspace, or requests portal

 Select where you want to add the information.
 The selection available depends on your choice in step 1.

 Note: If you are importing new activities, they will be associated with the schedule that is selected in this step.
 If you are updating existing activities, it is possible to update the activity's schedule by including a column named "Schedule" in your CSV file.
 You can then use the Schedule ID or Schedule reference fields to specify the desired schedule you wish to move your activities to when importing.
 The Schedule column in your CSV should be mapped to the Schedule Aha! field in the final step of the import process.